 Supply chain security

-Metalama 2026.1 tightens its dependency footprint.
-Transitive dependencies that used to be forced on every Metalama user have either been replaced with platform-provided APIs or extracted into optional extension packages, so projects that don't need a given community-maintained component are no longer exposed to its risks.
+Several transitive dependencies have been replaced with platform-provided APIs or extracted into optional extension packages, so projects that don't use a given component are no longer exposed to it.

 System.Text.JsonreplacesNewtonsoft.Json(#741).System.IO.HashingreplacesK4os.Hash(#742).
 Non-cryptographic hashes now use xxHash from the .NET runtime libraries.- Diff-tool integration extracted to